arnolcb/Traviflix/README.md

 # Traviflix
-Traviflix is a Startup proposal for a university course, in this repository will be stored the features of the user stories.
+Traviflix is a Startup proposal for a university course, in this repository will be stored the acceptance tests of the user story features.